imitator-model-checker/imitator/doc/IMITATOR-developer-manual.md

 end
 ```

-In the previous example, `i` should be associated to formal parameter `i`, `k` to just previously declared local variable and `j` to global variable.
+In the case above, `i` should be associated to formal parameter `i`, `k` to just previously declared local variable and `j` to global variable.
 This is the aim of variable linking.

 Variable linking was made by calling the function `link_variables_in_parsed_model`.
-It take a `parsed_model` as parameter and return a new `parsed_model` with all variables linked to their declarations (each variable have an id set).
+It takes a `parsed_model` as parameter and return a tuple containing a new `parsed_model`, as first component, with all variables linked to their declarations (each variable have an id set) and a list of variable references as second component.

 As you can see, this function is used directly at the beginning of the `abstract_structures_of_parsing_structures` function in `ModelConverter` module to generate the new parsed model with all variables linked.